Doing a market analysis might sound overly daunting and formal, but don’t be dissuaded. It’s actually really important, and it’s not all that complex.

 It’s smart to write a business plan, especially if you are beginning a new business venture.
 Even if you’re a sole proprietor or don’t intend to borrow any money to get your business off the ground, it’s important to have a clear plan in place.
 The market analysis isn’t just one part of a successful business plan—it’s one of the best reasons to write one.

-Either way, a solid business plan complete with market analysis will be invaluable.
+Either way, a solid formal business plan or Lean Plan complete with market analysis will be invaluable.
 You’ll need to identify your potential customers and attract investors, and it will help you to be clear about what you want to do with your business, both now and in the future.

 Your market analysis should include an overview of your industry, a look at your target market, an analysis of your competition, your own projections for your business, and any regulations you’ll need to comply with.

-Industry description and outlook
+1. Industry description and outlook

-This is where you’ll discuss the current state of your industry overall and where it’s headed.
+This is where you’ll outline the current state of your industry overall and where it’s headed.
 Relevant industry metrics like size, trends, life cycle, and projected growth should all be included here.
-This will let banks or investors see that you know what you’re doing, and have done your homework and come come prepared with the data to back up your business idea.
+This will let banks or investors see that you know what you’re doing, and have done your homework and come prepared with the data to back up your business idea.

-This is a good thing—by narrowing in on your real customers, you’ll be able to direct your marketing dollars efficiently while attracting loyal customers who will spread the word about your business.
-The target market section of your business plan should include the following:
+This is a good thing; by narrowing in, you’ll be able to direct your marketing dollars efficiently while attracting loyal customers who will spread the word about your business.

-- User Persona and Characteristics: You’ll want to include demographics such as age, income, and location here.
+- User persona and characteristics: You’ll want to include demographics such as age, income, and location here.
 You’ll also need to dial into your customers’ psychographics as well.
 You should know what their interests and buying habits are, as well as be able to explain why you’re in the best position to meet their needs.

 This is the section in which you get to dissect your competitors, which is important for a couple of reasons.
 Obviously, it’s a good idea to know what you’re up against, but it also lets you spot the competition’s weaknesses.
-Are there customers out there being underserved?
+Are there customers that are underserved?
 What can you offer that similar businesses aren’t offering?

 - Competitor strengths and weaknesses: What is your competition good at?
 Where do they fall behind?
 Get imaginative to spot opportunities to excel where others are falling short.

 - Market share: When you know how much money your future customers spend, you’ll know how much of the market you have a chance to grab.
 Be practical, but don’t sell yourself short.
 Make sure you are able to explain how you came up with your numbers.
 Don’t make the mistake of saying that you’ll easily get 1 percent of a huge market, and that this is enough to grow a successful business.
 Instead, do a bottom-up projection where you explain how your marketing and sales efforts will enable you to get a certain percentage of the market.

 You will also need to address the cost of compliance.
 Addressing these issues is essential if you are seeking investment or money from a lender, and everything has to be legally squared away and above board.

 Market analyses vary from industry to industry and company to company.
 The hard truth is that some of the information you wish to include may not be publicly available.
 A little estimation is okay, but the bulk of your numbers need to be based on facts.
 Here are some good places to start your market research: